-The quickest and easiest way to respond to your form is online at householdresponse.com/wandsworth.
+The quickest and easiest way to respond is online at householdresponse.com/wandsworth.
 You need the security codes on the form or email we sent to complete this.

 Where possible please use the online response service, as this will save the council money.
 If you do not have access to a phone or the internet, you can complete the form and return it by post to Electoral Services.

 Please respond straightaway.
 If we don’t receive a prompt response, we are required to send reminders and employ canvassers to visit your property, which costs the council money.